usnistgov/ARIAC/docs/competition/challenges.rst

 Conveyor Belt
 ^^^^^^^^^^^^^^^
-The topic :topic:`/ariac/conveyor_parts` (`ConveyorParts.msg <https://github.com/usnistgov/ARIAC/blob/ariac2023/ariac_msgs/msg/ConveyorParts.msg>`_) outputs information on parts that are expected to spawn on the conveyor belt.
+The topic :topic:`/ariac/conveyor_parts` (:term:`ariac_msgs/msg/ConveyorParts`) outputs information on parts that are expected to spawn on the conveyor belt.
 An output from :console:`ros2 topic echo /ariac/conveyor_parts` is provided in  :numref:`conveyor-parts-outputs`.
 The message shows that 2 red batteries,  2 green sensors, 3 blue regulators, and 1 orange pump will spawn on the conveyor belt.

   .. code-block:: console